davidrehbinder/learning-kafka/README.md

 Add more functionality to the Python scripts, like:

 * ACLs.
-* A bit more interactivity in `producer.py` (changing topics/partitions on the fly, etc)
+* A bit more interactivity in `producer.py` (changing topics/partitions on the fly, etc).
+* Move configuration for producer and consumer Python scripts to separate files rather than hardcoded.
 * Probably more?